shanbeldires/shanbel_dires_GDG_Nodejs_track_backend_eccomerce_mini_app/Ecomerce-mini-project/README.md

 | Code Quality                | Clean, readable, consistent naming                 |
 | Testing & Documentation     | Postman collection with example requests/responses |

----

-✅ **Project meets all requirements if all endpoints work, validations are in place, and Postman tests pass.**

----

-I can also make a **ready-to-use Postman documentation JSON** with **all endpoints, sample requests, and responses** for your submission.

-Do you want me to do that next?